learn-co-students/conditionals-python-readme-data-science-intro-000/README.md

-So above, the last two lines are run as they are not part of the `if` block.
+So in the above cell, the last two lines are run because they are not part of the `if` block.

 And, as you may have guessed, when the conditional argument is `True`, the code in the conditional block **does** run.